JetBrains/amper/docs/Documentation.md

 settings:  # objects merged
   kotlin:
     languageVersion: 1.9  # module.yaml overwrites value
-  compose:                # from the template
+  compose: enabled        # from the template
-    enabled: true
   java:
     target: 1.8   # from the module.yaml
 ```